aeternity/protocol/epoch/api/channels_api_usage.md

 trigger sending or request for tokens.

 ##### Starter signs updated state
-Starter receives a message containing the updated channel state as a off chain transaction
+The starter receives a message containing the updated channel state as an off-chain transaction
 ```
 {'action': 'sign',
  'tag': 'update',